 Online Urban, Community Studies,

-and Geography Courses
+Sustainability, and Geography Courses

-Summer Session 2024
+Summer Session 2026

-Summer 2024 Online Urban, Community Studies
+Summer 2026 Online Urban, Community Studies,

-and Geography Courses
+Sustainability, and Geography Courses

-UConn’s Geography department offers many fully online urban, community studies, and geography courses to help you get ahead, save money, or catch-up.
+UConn’s Geography department offers many fully online urban, community studies, sustainability, and geography courses to help you get ahead, save money, or catch-up.
 Online urban, community studies and geography classes are taught by UConn instructors and are delivered within an asynchronous or synchronous format.

 If you are a student from another school, you can take UConn summer classes online and transfer them to your home institution (you should check with your home institution to ensure transferability).
-With UConn’s online Urban, Community Studies, and Geography summer courses, you’re attending classes at one of the nations top-ranked public institutions.
+With UConn’s online Urban, Community Studies, Sustainability, and Geography summer courses, you’re attending classes at one of the nations top-ranked public institutions.

-You are welcome to browse our complete Summer 2024 course listing here.
+You are welcome to browse our complete Summer 2026 course listing here.

-If you require any assistance registering for an online Urban, Community Studies, or Geography course or have questions please reach out to us using the Need Help button.
+If you require any assistance registering for an online Urban, Community Studies, Sustainability, or Geography course or have questions please reach out to us using the Need Help button.

-Introduction to Geography (GEOG 1000)
+Introduction to Geography (GSCU 1000E)

 3.00 credits